 If you're visiting in the winter, Cataloochee Ski Area should be high on your list of things to do and see.
 Located way up Fie Top Mountain Road, behind Maggie Valley is one of just a few Snow Skiing resorts in North Carolina, Cataloochee Ski Area.

-Cataloochee Ski Resort has more than 50 acres of trails for every skill level, and specific areas for snow boarders.
-They offer gear rental, along with ski and snow boarding lessons.
-Elevation is 5,400 feet and the slopes provide a 740' foot vertical drop.
+Cataloochee Ski Resort has more than 50 acres of trails for every skill level and specific areas for snow boarding.
+They offer gear rental, along with ski and snowboarding lessons.
+The elevation is 5,400 feet and the slopes provide a 740' foot vertical drop.

-Not put to Skiing, stop by Tube world at the base of Fie Top Road in Maggie Valley, and tube down the slopes, and back up using their carpet lift.
+Not up to Skiing?
+Stop by Tube World at the base of Fie Top Road in Maggie Valley, and tube down the slopes and head back to the top using their carpet lift.
 Fun for the whole family!

 Cataloochee Ski Area is located at: 1080 Ski Lodge Road, Maggie Valley NC - 828-926-0285